 I give families encouragement and advice on how to take care of each other.

 Moving to Thailand was never part of War War’s plan.
-Though she fought it with all her might, she was forced to move here with her mother four years ago.
+Though she fought it with all her might, she was forced to move here with her mother several years ago.
 It still doesn’t feel like “home,” but War War and her husband are doing their best to keep a good attitude, save money, and take care of their young daughter.

 Getting involved in The Charis Project’s pregnancy class surrounded War War with many friends, and she has been able to apply the things she learned, especially about breastfeeding and childcare, to her everyday.
 War War’s job at The Charis Project enables her to support her family with a consistent income.
 She is also able to bring her young daughter, Pho Phwint, along to work, which relieves much concern she had about working.